ibm-cloud-docs/vpc/using-vpn.md

 {: faq}

 If you use IKEv1, rekey collision deletes the IKE/IPsec SA.
 To re-create the IKE/IPsec SA, set the connection admin state to `down` and then `up` again.
 You can use IKEv2 to minimize rekey collisions.

+### Is it possible to view logs from the VPN gateway for debugging purposes?
+{: #faq-vpn-13}
+{: faq}

+Yes.
+You can find more information in [Using LogDNA to view VPN logs](/docs/vpc?topic=vpc-using-logdna-to-view-vpn-logs).